rng-guy/NFSMWBartender/README.txt

  • Making Heat transitions very fast ("0x80deb840" VltEd parameter(s) set to < 5 seconds) can cause
    a mix of cops from more than one "Events" spawn table to appear in events that feature scripted, pre-generated cops.
 This happens because, depending on your loading times, the game might update the Heat level as it requests those spawns.
-If you want to use fast transitions, you can avoid this issue by setting the event's "ForceHeatLevel" VltEd parameter to the target Heat level.
+If you want to have fast transitions, you can avoid this issue by setting the event's "ForceHeatLevel" VltEd parameter to the target Heat level.

  • Depending on their type, patrol spawns are taken from different spawn tables: Free patrols that